bjssacademy/fundamentals-http/readme.md

 # HTTP

+If you want to know more widely about HTTP in video format, and the context of the WWW, check out [this excellent video](https://www.youtube.com/watch?v=wW2A5SZ3GkI).

 To understand the HTTP verbs and methods, let's go back to the start of the HTTP protocol.

 ## HTTP History and Purpose